sikoszabolcs/sikoszabolcs.github.io/_posts/2019-01-03-how-i-set-up-this-blog.md

 ---
 layout: post
-title:  "How I set up this blog with google domains, github pages and Jekyll"
+title:  "How I set up this blog"
 ---
+With google domains, github pages and Jekyll.

 1. Get a google domain name (already had one, so won't go into the details)

    - Set up an A record

-   - Set up a CNAME record from <user>.github.io to <your-custom-domain-name>
+   - Set up a CNAME record from *your-github-user.github.io* to *your-custom-domain-name*

-   - Optionally set up another CNAME record from from www to <your-custom-domain-name>
+   - Optionally set up another CNAME record from from *www* to *your-custom-domain-name*

 2. Set up Github Pages